Skip to main content

 System Description

 <Provide a general description of system architecture and functionality.
 Indicate the operating environment, physical location, general location of users, and partnerships with external organizations/systems.
 Include information regarding any other technical considerations that are important for recovery purposes, such as backup procedures.
-Provide a diagram of the architecture, including inputs and outputs and telecommunications connections. >
+Provide a diagram of the architecture, including inputs and outputs and telecommunications connections.>

-[This should be a high level description of the systems you want to cover.
+[The System Description should be a high level description of the systems you want to cover.
 This may be your entire organization or may be limited to a specific application which you provide/deliver to customers.]

 Data Collection